 Robert William Anstey, a member of the New York City, NY Ansteys of America, was born on 13 January 1895 to parents Frank Christopher Anstey, known as Christopher, and Annie Dunbar.
 He was baptised as a Roman Catholic in 1896 in St Jerome, Bronx, New York.

 In the 1900 Census Robert, together with three of his siblings, were pupils at the Brooklyn Orphan Asylum Society New York City, Kings, New York (birth confirmed as January 1895).
 However by the 1905 Census the entire family were living together at Manhattan, Assembly District 34, E.D.
-09, New York, and in 1910 they were at Bronx Assembly District 34.
+09, New York, and in the 1910 American Census they were at Bronx Assembly District 34.

 In the Draft Registration for World War One in June 1917, Robert stated that he was living at 2053 Eighth Avenue New York and that he was an unmarried stenographer at the Railway Street Spring Company.
 He claimed exemption from the draft due to previous “rejection from Naval Reserves“.